 - Do I need to complete PATS testing if I will transmit business returns and stand-alone EFW payments directly to FTB?

 - If our corporation develops our own tax preparation software, does it need to be approved by FTB?

-- Will FTB include more business forms in 2013?
+- Will FTB include more business forms for next tax year?

 - How can I get the latest e-file information?